TamerPlatform/KnowledgeBase/Documents/android_security_enhancement.md

 # Android Security Enhancement List

+This page catalogues how android security has evolved over various versions of android.
+We strive to catalogue which version introduced a specific security feature or tweaked it as well as which version fixed a specific flaw.

 |Android Version | Security Enhancement | Details | Reference / Bypass (if applicable) |
 |---|---|---|---|